 What A Pre-Purchase Exam Can’t Tell You

 A pre-purchase exam is performed to determine the health and soundness of the horse at the time of the examination.
-Unfortunately, there are limits to what can be determined to the examination.
-It cannot be determined if a horse has had episodes of colic the past or in the future.
+Unfortunately, there are limits to what can be determined from the examination.
+It cannot be determined if a horse has had episodes of colic in the past.
 (Exception: If a horse has had colic surgery the doctor may be able to feel an abdominal scar.)
 It also cannot be determined if the horse has been exposed to any contagious diseases if is not currently showing any signs.
 The future soundness of the horse cannot be guaranteed.
 Finally, the athletic ability of a horse cannot be determined by a pre-purchase exam.

 A pre-purchase examination can be invaluable in helping you with your decision to purchase a horse.
-The cost of the pre-puchase exam varies depending the types of evaluations performed.
-A full blown exam can get a bit expensive, but the cost pales in comparison to the cost of boarding, feeding and training a horse that is unable to complete a task it will be asked to perform.
+The cost of the pre-purchase exam varies depending on the types of evaluations performed.
+A full-blown exam can get a bit expensive, but the cost pales in comparison to the cost of boarding, feeding, and training a horse that is unable to complete a task it will be asked to perform.